thequietlife/web-hacking/README.md

-## How to get started in bug bounty hunting
+## How to get started in web hacking

 💎 read this blog post by [Codingo](https://codingo.com/posts/2021-04-04-bug-classes-starting-out/)